 "Convention over configuration is the cornerstone of Rails and a principle I hold dear.
 Stop wasting time configuring things where the differences do not matter."

-In a simple example, a Comment object would be represented in a model named Comment (singular and capitalized), while its database table would be named comments (plural and lowercase); the controller would be named CommentsController (plural with each first letter capitalized) and the file holding its content would be separated with underscores, like so: comments_controller.rb.
-Rails allows developers to override these conventions, maintaining a flexible framework if needed.
+In a simple example, a Comment object would be represented in a model named Comment (singular and capitalized), while its database table would be named comments (plural and lowercase).
+The Controller would be called CommentsController (plural with each first letter capitalized), and the file holding its content would be separated with underscores, like so: comments_controller.rb.
+Rails allow developers to override these conventions, maintaining a flexible framework if needed.

 Ruby Gems cover many useful, often repetitive functionalities, which can be easily included with a single line of code.
-Among them you may find Devise, allowing for fast integration of an authentication functionality, ActiveAdmin, that implements a full-on admin panel, often a hidden functionality that consumes unnecessarily hours of coding or Rubocop, keeping your syntax clean and up-to-date, preventing small bugs and typos.
+Among them, you may find Devise, allowing for fast integration of authentication functionality.
+ActiveAdmin, which implements a full-on admin panel, often a hidden functionality that consumes unnecessarily hours of coding or Rubocop, keeping your syntax clean and up-to-date, preventing small bugs and typos.

 What is Ruby on Rails used for?

 If you know Ruby on Rails, you can do both front-end and back-end.
-A single developer is able to deliver an end-to-end application and a vast number of available solutions allow to develop various types of applications, including e-commerce apps, social-media-like applications, fin-tech and live-streaming apps or data analytics platforms.
+A single developer can deliver an end-to-end application.
+A vast number of available solutions allow us to develop various types of applications, including e-commerce apps, social-media-like applications, fin-tech, and live-streaming apps or data analytics platforms.